 No, you don’t.

 Zucchini has lots of moisture already and you don’t want to trap that steam, you want it to be released.
 If you do it will make the stuffed zucchini really mushy and we don’t want that.
+This is the same principle I use for my baked stuffed tomatoes recipe.

 What you want is for the zucchini to still hold it’s boat shape (but not stiff) just like in our zucchini pizza boat recipe.
 So the zucchini should be able to be cut with a fork, and you can even use a knife to cut it, although probably not totally necessary.